Comp-Tech-Guy/No-Gaps/README.md

 4. Under your profile, click **“Open Folder”** which the folder path says *Roaming* in between.
 5. Inside that folder, open the `chrome` directory (create one if it doesn’t exist).
 6. Place the mod files inside the `chrome` folder.
-7. Open `about:config` and add no-gap.mode-select preference which is number and set it to `1` (for only compact mode) or `2` (for both compact and non compact mode).
+7. Open `about:config` and search for `zen.theme.content-element-separation` preference which is number and set it to `0`.
-8. Add no-gap.border in `about:config` and set it boolean and make it `true`.

 ---